thenatureofsoftware/kubernetes-on-nomad/README.md

 $ kon --config ./kon.conf cluster start
 ```

-Then login on any node and run:
+Then login to any node and run:
 ```
 core-01 ~ # kon generate all
 core-01 ~ # kon etcd start